A version of this article was first guest-published on an amazing former client of mine’s web home: DesignGood.

 So, I’d like to ask, even if you feel fully aligned with your business services, products, culture, staff and customers… Does an awesome business really matter if you can’t make the numbers work?
 Or sustain yourself?
 Or feel confident about the future?

-From working with hundreds of business owners, I think the answer is you can likely make things work in your business for a few years.
+From working with hundreds of business owners in either a coaching or CFO capacity, I think the answer is you can often make things work in your business for a few years.
 But eventually, lack of business financial alignment will come to a head, revealing itself through burnout, bitterness, or the perpetual cycle of feast and famine.
 This is why, as business owners, we need to conscientiously create financial alignment.

 If you’re not sure that you’re financially aligned with your business, or if you’d like to start exploring what this means, here are some questions to ask yourself: